 Most recently LMDC has been focusing on the Performing Arts Center in furtherance of the overall World Trade Center Plan.
-However, no funds were spent from this activity during the past quarter.
+Approximately \$7,300 was spent from this activity during the past quarter on legal costs associated with site development.
 Costs specifically related to the Performing Arts Center are included in the LM 0300 PAC activity within Grant 2.